natcap/invest.users-guide/source/fisheries.rst

 Summary
 =======

-Wild capture fisheries provide a significant source of protein for human consumption and directly employ nearly 40 million fishers worldwide (FAO report 2014a).
+Wild capture fisheries provide a significant source of protein for human consumption and directly employ nearly 40 million fishers worldwide (FAO 2014).
 However, poor harvesting practices and habitat loss and degradation can reduce the ability of ecosystems to support healthy, productive fisheries.
 The InVEST Fisheries Production model produces estimates of harvest volume and economic value of single-species fisheries.
 The model is an age- or stage-structured population model, and is presented as a generic model that can be adapted to most species and geographies.
 Inputs to the model include parameters for life history characteristics (e.g., age at maturity, recruitment, migration and natural mortality rates), behavior of the fishery (e.g., fishing pressure), habitat dependencies (e.g., importance and availability of nursery habitat), and, optionally, economic valuation (e.g., price per unit biomass).
 The model outputs the volume and economic value of harvest within the area(s) designated by the user.
 It is best to compare outputs from multiple runs of the model, where each run represents different scenarios of habitat extent, environmental conditions and/or fishing pressure.
 A library of four sample models is provided, which the user can adapt to their own species or region, or the user can choose to build a model from scratch.
 This is a “Tier 1” model.

 Introduction
 ============

-Marine and aquatic ecosystems provide habitat for fish and shellfish, which in turn provide food and livelihoods for millions of people worldwide (FAO report 2014b).
+Marine and aquatic ecosystems provide habitat for fish and shellfish, which in turn provide food and livelihoods for millions of people worldwide (FAO 2014).
 The ability of ecosystems to support fisheries depends on having intact habitat for fish, and on maintaining harvests at sustainable levels.
 A consideration of how changes in habitat or harvesting practices will impact the production of wild fish is thus important when weighing decisions which impact marine or aquatic ecosystems.

 The status and ecology of fish stocks is often assessed by compiling multiple types of data into a single model that gives estimates of production under different scenarios.
 Unfortunately, such complex stock assessments are often not possible due to a lack of data and/or resources.
 In addition, traditional stock assessments generally do not take into account habitat dependencies or spatial dynamics, both of which are essential for understanding how local or regional fisheries production might respond under different scenarios.
 Therefore, a tool is needed that is flexible enough so that it can be adapted to different species, localities, and qualities of data, and which can be used to assess the potential consequences of decisions on the production of wild capture fisheries.